jyotiyadav94/Data-Science-Roadmap/HR Round/Introduction.md

 ## About

 Hello, Good afternoon!
 My name is Jyoti Yadav.
 I am from India.
 I completed my bachelor's degree in 2016 in Electronics & Communications Engineering from India.

-## Experiences

 I have a total of 4 years of work experience in India as a software engineer & Almost close to 2 years of work experience as a Data Scientist.

 ### HPE (Hewlett Packard Enterprise)

-Soon after my graduation, I joined HPE as a Graduate Software Engineer.
+Soon after my Bachelors Degree, I joined HPE as a Graduate Software Engineer.
 During my tenure, I focused on Python development & automation testing including functional testing, I also worked on test plan documentation, analyzing requirements, and identifying and logging defects.

 - Creating scripts to automate routine test cases and workflows.
 - Test planning Identify test scenarios, define test objectives, and prioritize testing activities based on project goals and timelines.
 Writing derived test cases.